intsab/Server-Calls-Android/README.md

 # Network Calls
-Network Calls is a free Library for Http POST and GET requests for Android.
+Server Calls is a free Library for Http POST and GET requests for Android.
 You can upload file also in very simple way.

 <h1>USAGE</h1>
 Step 1- Simple Download the library folder </br>
 Step 2- Import in your project as module </br>
-step 3- add  ``` android {
+step 3- Add  ``` android {
     useLibrary 'org.apache.http.legacy'
     } ``` in your gradle file of project. (if not exist*)</br>
 <h1>Post Request</h1>